 Measures to ensure an interim report is prepared and submitted to the Commission within 60 days, if the evaluation cannot be completed within 60 days from discovery.
 The interim report should include a description of the deviation or failure to comply being evaluated and should establish a deadline for when the evaluation will be completed.

-Measures to determine whether the evaluated deviation or failure to comply could create a SSH should it remain uncorrected.
+Measures to determine whether the evaluated deviation or failure to comply could create an SSH should it remain uncorrected.

 Measures to ensure that the entity’s director or responsible officer is informed within 5 working days after completion of the evaluation of a deviation or failure to comply, if the construction or manufacture of a facility or activity, or a basic component supplied for such facility of activity:

-fails to comply with the Atomic Energy Act, as amended, or any applicable regulation, order, or license of the Commission relating to a SSH;
+fails to comply with the Atomic Energy Act, as amended, or any applicable regulation, order, or license of the Commission relating to an SSH;

 contains a defect; or